kushkapadia/servitect/README.md

 - Pre-configured for easy expansion and customization, allowing you to focus on building out your business logic.

 ### 3. Best Practices for Scalability and Error Handling
-- Comes with pre-configured error-handling mechanisms.
+- Comes with pre-configured global error-handling mechanisms.
 - Follows scalable design patterns to ensure maintainability even as your application grows.
 - Implements best practices for middleware and request validation.

-### 4. Pre-Configured Authentication APIs
+### 4. Authentication APIs
 - Provides basic authentication APIs out of the box.
 - JWT-based authentication is available for secure user sessions.
-- Easily configure authentication for any actor entity in your project.
+- Auto configures authentication for any actor entity in your project.

 ### 5. CRUD API Generation
 - Quickly generate Create, Read, Update, Delete (CRUD) APIs for any entity.